instacart/lore/README.rst

 Create a Lore project
 --------------------

+This example demonstrates nested transformers and how to use lore.io with a postgres database `users` table that has feature `first_name` and response `has_subscription` columns.
+If you don't want to create the database, you can follow a database free example app on _medium.

 .. code-block:: bash

   $ pip install lore
-  $ lore init my_project --python-version=3.6.4 --keras
+  $ lore init my_app --python-version=3.6.4 --keras --xgboost --postgres

   # fix up .env, config/database.cfg, circle.yml, README.rst